Our goal with this article is to empower you with honest and reliable knowledge to understand the cost of your potential cabinetry renovation.

 How do You Choose a Service Provider for Cost?

-When thinking about which service provider will be best for your budget it is important to understand the types of companies.
+When thinking about which service provider will be best for your budget, it is important to understand the types of companies.
 There are two ways to go about your project.
 You can hire a project management company that handles everything, or you can pick and choose many specialized companies to complete your project.
 Most importantly, when selecting services, ask yourself how involved do you want to be with your project?
 To clarify, the following definitions will help you answer this question.

 Project Management Services:

 A company will work with you and handle all of your needs.
 You will write checks directly to them, and they will choose subcontractors to complete your project.
 You will most likely not work with the subcontractors.
-The company may or may not be transparent with how much the different parts of your project will cost.
+The company may or may not be transparent about how much the different parts of your project will cost.
 They will charge a markup for this management service.
 You will get a “Complete Package” from a single company.

 À la Carte Services: